dlavric/terraform-random-pet/README.md

 # Repository for learning Terraform
-This repository has been created for learning the `random` provider for Terraform OSS and using the `random_pet` resource
+This repository has been created for learning how to use the data source `terraform_remote_state` to get the state from another workspace inside the same organization on TFC

 ## This Repository creates a Random provider with Terraform